artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 * **Send beacon:** Send the Adobe Analytics beacon as a custom link tracking call, and provide a ”Link Name” value.
 * **Clear variables:** Clear the Adobe Analytics variables.

-**Example Platform Launch rule for ”Video Start”**
+## Example tags rule for ”Video Start”

 The following Video Extension objects are to be included.

-Events:

-”Video Start” (This event causes the rule to fire when the visitor starts playing a YouTube video.)
+* **Events**: ”Video Start” (This event causes the rule to fire when the visitor starts playing a YouTube video.)

-Condition: None
+* **Condition**: None

-Actions: Use the Analytics extension to:

-”Set Variables” action, to map:
+* **Actions**: Use the **Analytics extension** to ”Set Variables” action, to map:

     * The event for Video Start,
     * A prop/eVar for the Video Duration data element
     * A prop/eVar for the Video ID data element
     * A prop/eVar for the Video Name data element
     * A prop/eVar for the Video URL data element

-Then, include the ”Send Beacon” action (`s.tl`) with link name ”video start," followeded by a ”Clear Variables” action.
+  Then, include the ”Send Beacon” action (`s.tl`) with link name ”video start," followed by a ”Clear Variables” action.

 >[!TIP]
 >
->For implementations where multiple eVars or props for each video element can't be used, data element values can be concatenated within Platform Launch, parsed into classification reports using the Classification Rule Builder tool, as explained in [https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-rulebuilder/classification-rule-builder.html](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-rulebuilder/classification-rule-builder.html), and then applied as a segment in Analysis Workspace.
+>For implementations where multiple eVars or props for each video element can't be used, data element values can be concatenated within Platform, parsed into classification reports using the Classification Rule Builder tool, as explained in [https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-rulebuilder/classification-rule-builder.html](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-rulebuilder/classification-rule-builder.html), and then applied as a segment in Analysis Workspace.

 To concatenate video information values, create a new data element called ”Video Meta Data,” and program it to pull in all the video data elements (listed above) and assemble them together.
 For example: